mathvansoest/CoastSnapPy/README.md

 When adding the images the code will check two things: if every target image has a corresponding target..._mask.png and if de GCP's pixel location is defined in the CoastSnapPyDB.xlsx.
 If the target image is non existent, this will be generated using the objects as defined in the CoastSnapPyDB.xlsx.
 If the pixel values are non existent the user will be present a GUI where the pixel location can be defined by clicking on them, similar to the original Matlab code.
 The image without the GCP pixel location is presenten.
 By dragging the mouse you can zoom in.
 Then after pressing any button you can click on the location of the GCP.
 The pixel coordinates are then copied onto the clipboard and can be pasted in the CoastSnapDB.xlsx.

 Options
+Most optional functionality of the code is determined in the main.py file.
+The main function has two optional argument: 'output_path' and 'show_progress'
+	- ouput_path: if a path is defined for this argument all output that is usually stored in the images folder is then stored a folder called 'CSoutput' at the specified location.
+This allows you to decouple the location of the CoastSnapPy output from the working directory of the code.
+	- show_progress: a progress bar is printed for the image registration module.
+When this is set to false the progress bar is not printed.